-- maintain the credit quality of their portfolios within agreed contractual guidelines and specified according to approved independent credit ratings; - · limit exposure to individual issuers to prescribed limits; and - maintain appropriate policies and procedures relating to derivative counterparty selection and management and appropriate industry standard documentation.
+- maintain the credit quality of their portfolios within agreed contractual guidelines and specified according to leading credit rating agencies; - · limit exposure to individual issuers to prescribed limits; and - maintain policies and procedures relating to derivative counterparty selection and management and appropriate industry standard documentation.

-e) Liquidity risk is controlled by implementing the Fund's Target Portfolio and rebalancing procedures described in section 5.
-In addition, liquidity risk is managed by:

-- monitoring the Fund's liquidity quarterly against prescribed levels approved by the Board: - requiring managers to invest only in securities listed on recognised exchanges, except as specifically authorised by the Board; - limiting investment in securities that are not traded on recognised markets as authorised by the Board; - requiring managers, within the terms of their individual investment management agreements, to hold diversified portfolios; and - limiting the credit rating of the fixed interest and cash investments to approved levels.
+- e) Liquidity risk is controlled by implementing the Fund's Target Portfolio and rebalancing procedures described in section 5.
+In addition, liquidity risk is managed by: - monitoring the Fund's liquidity quarterly against prescribed levels approved by the Board: - requiring managers to invest only in securities listed on recognised exchanges, except as specifically authorised by the Board; - limiting investment in securities that are not traded on recognised markets as authorised by the Board; - requiring managers, within the terms of their individual investment management agreements, to hold diversified portfolios; and - limiting the credit rating of the fixed interest and cash investments to levels as detailed in the agreements with each manager; and - whenever an illiquid investment is considered, the projections of Fund liquidity, projected cash flows and illiquid investment obligations will be presented to the Board; and - future cash flows of the Fund are included in any consideration of additional illiquid asset investments.